Garden-AI/garden/docs/user_guide/publishing/modal-publishing.md

 !!!
 Warning
     Use of this feature requires that your Globus account is authorized by the Garden Team.
 Please [contact](mailto:thegardens@uchicago.edu) us if you are interested in using this feature.
-    For another publishing flow that doesn't require special authorization, see: [Publishing with Docker](tutorial_docker.md).

 ## 1. Introduction